|

 76. rousing

-capable of arousing enthusiasm or excitement
+capable of stirring enthusiasm or excitement

 William Wallace and the Earl of Moray rose up armies against Edward I and gained a rousing victory at Stirling Bridge in 1297.